FireML-Dev/InventoryGui-Paper/README.md

 # InventoryGui
-A library that simplifies the creation of chest GUIs for Bukkit/Spigot plugins and allows assigning of the GUI to a specific InventoryHolder.
-If you are in need of a GUI for text inputs then take a look at [WesJD](https://github.com/WesJD)'s [AnvilGUI](https://github.com/WesJD/AnvilGUI) library.
+A library that simplifies the creation of chest GUIs for Paper plugins and allows assigning of the GUI to a specific InventoryHolder.

+If you are in need of a GUI for text inputs then take a look at [Sytm](https://github.com/Sytm)'s [AnvilGUI](https://github.com/Sytm/AnvilGUI) library fork.

 Please note that this is **not a plugin!**

-Requires Java 8.
+Requires Java 21.

 ## Using InventoryGui
 Take a look at [the examples in the wiki](https://wiki.phoenix616.dev/library:inventorygui:usage) to learn how to create a GUI with this library or use the [InventoryGui Javadocs](https://docs.phoenix616.dev/inventorygui/).